Visit the Walking in Northamptonshire Website to find out all the Northamptonshire walking related information that you need to know...

 These digital totems not only display live bus and train times 24 hours a day, but also have a whole host of information through the interactive touch screens.

-Local events, Cycle CoNNect bike hire scheme, journey planning, an interactive travel information map – it’s all there!
+Local events, bus and rail information, journey planning, an interactive travel information map – it’s all there!

 A particularly exciting and unique feature on interactive touchscreens of the SMILERs are the Walking Tours which route different parts of Northampton that are available on the interactive travel information map on the SMILERs.